 LTV = 1 means that 100% of the cost of the vehicle is sanctioned by the financing agent through the car loan.
 This suggests that the borrower has not made any down payment before taking a loan.
 More is the figure of LTV; lower is the amount contributed by the customer towards his purchase.
 LTV in no case should exceed the value 1 as it implies that the customer has tricked the bank by availing more amount than required.

 LTV on Car Loan in India

-In general, the LTV on new cars in India is around 80%, which can reach up to maximum of 90% in special cases, whereas for used cars, the LTV falls to around 60-79%.
-Segment of the car being purchased, credit rating and the EMI payment capacity of the borrower, are some factors that determine LTV on car loans.
+In general, the LTV on new cars in India is around 80%, which can reach up to a maximum of 90% in special cases, whereas for used cars, the LTV falls to around 60-79%.
+The segment of the car being purchased, credit rating and the EMI payment capacity of the borrower, are some factors that determine LTV on car loans.

-The banks may provide 100% finance on all the costs related to vehicle including on road price for salaried especially for those working in well established and reputed public organizations.
+The banks may provide 100% finance on all the costs related to vehicles including the on-road price for salaried especially for those working in well established and reputed public organizations.
 The banks have the unrestricted powers to increase or decrease the Loan to Value (LTV) on a car depending upon the profile of the borrower.

-However, it is advisable for the borrower to avail lesser funds from banks as in India; the rate of interest is high, and the resources are depreciating.
-So it is better to use available funds, as much as possible to make down the payment.
+However, it is advisable for the borrower to avail lesser funds from banks as in India, the Car Loan Interest Rate is high, and the resources are depreciating.
+So it is better to use available funds, as much as possible to take down the payment.